drvoss/cpp-docs.ko-kr/docs/overview/cpp-conformance-improvements.md

     static int a;
 };

-// In permissive-, this declaration is not a definition and the program will not link. template <> int S<char>::a;
+// In permissive-, this declaration isn't a definition, and the program won't link. template <> int S<char>::a;

 int main() {